Forex Trend Types: How You Fail Trading Them (How To Fix It)

 Buy signals are generated when the MACD line crosses above the signal line, while sell signals occur when the MACD line crosses below the signal line.

 In this example, we’ll take long and short trades on EUR/JPY.
-If the MACD is in a Bullish state and provides a buy signal, we’ll buy, and also take the inverse when Bearish and provides a sell signal, we’ll sell.
+If the MACD is in a Bullish state and provides a buy signal, we’ll buy; and if it’s in a Bearish state and provides a sell signal, we’ll sell.

 If the MACD is in a Bullish Trend state and provides a buy signal, we'll buy, and also take the inverse when trending Bearish and providing a sell signal, we'll sell.
 These Forex trend types of strategies are hard to be successful with.